sontungexpt/sttusline/README.md

 | `pos-cursor`          | Show position of cursor                                |
 | `pos-cursor-progress` | Show position of cursor with progress                  |

+To use default component use should add name of component to components options or you can add a table with the first value is the name of component and second value is the table that you want to override default component

 ```lua
     require("sttusline").setup {
         -- 0 | 1 | 2 | 3